EnricoMBR/FABlin/README.md

 ### Version: 1.0.0095.1-at0.4 - 2016-08-13
 * GCode parser rewritten using tokens and a more robust line validation
 * Baudrate is back to 115200.
 250000 baud is a non-standard baudrate not handled by some GNU tools and third-party libraries used in the FAB-UI and, apart of that, brings negligible (if none) increase in performance.
+* Ambient light PWM moved into an ISR for a more stable time base (no more disco-style lights during movements, yay!)
 * Some code cleanup and optimization, in particular the TIMER1_ISR.
 The idea is to optimize (if possibile) the ISR that drives the steppers which tends to be not fast enough to handle the acceleration/deceleration ramps on high steps per unit values.
+* Movements are now completely ignored when an endstop is hit.
+Before this, the axis that triggered the endstop could still move by a little step.
+Endstops management will be refactored soon with more granularity (by now, you can't do some movements even if the axis is free to move, just because an endstop is hit)
 * Patches to implement some custom modifications to the machine (which doesn't break the compatibility with the official trunk by the way)

 ----------------------------------